DanielTipo/MovingXOR/README.md

 Usage: diff "filename1" "filename2"

-# MovinXor
+# MovingXor

-Encrypts and decrypts a binary files.
+Encrypts and decrypts a binary file.
+You can encrypt a file with an 8 or more character long password.
+Decrypts the file with the very same method by passing the encrypted file.

 Usage: xor2 "filename" "password"